-From shore to shore, the Bridge-Tunnel measures 17.6 miles (28.4 km) and is considered the world’s largest bridge-tunnel complex.
+From shore to shore, the Bridge-Tunnel measures 17.6 miles (28.4 km) and is considered one of the world’s largest bridge-tunnel complex.
 Construction of the span required undertaking a project of more than 12 miles of low-level trestle, two 1-mile tunnels, two bridges, almost 2 miles of causeway, four manmade islands and 5-1/2 miles of approach roads, totaling 23 miles.

 Although individual components are not the longest or largest ever built, the Bridge-Tunnel is unique in the number of different types of structures it includes.
 In addition, construction was accomplished under the severe conditions imposed by hurricanes, northeasters, and the unpredictable Atlantic Ocean.